Artamta/Fuxi-Weather-Prediction/readme.md

 - **Down Path:** Input is compressed through hierarchical transformer layers (like Swin).
 - **Up Path:** Features are upsampled, with skip connections from earlier layers.
 - **Multi-Scale Attention:** Captures both local and global dependencies, making it powerful for climate and scientific forecasting.

 ---

-## 🧑‍💻 Transformer Implementation (From Scratch)

-Your [`Tranformer/Transformer.py`](Tranformer/Transformer.py) file implements a full transformer model (encoder-decoder) from scratch using PyTorch.

-**Key Components:**

-- **SelfAttention:**
-  Splits input into multiple heads, computes attention scores, and mixes information from all tokens.
-- **TransformerBlock:**
-  Applies self-attention, adds a feed-forward neural network, and uses LayerNorm and residual connections for stability.
-- **Encoder:**
-  Embeds input tokens and their positions, stacks several TransformerBlocks, and outputs contextual representations.
-- **Decoder:**
-  Embeds target tokens and positions, stacks DecoderBlocks (masked self-attention + cross-attention to encoder output), and predicts the next token at each position.
-- **Masks:**
-  Source mask hides padding tokens; target mask enforces causal (left-to-right) prediction.
-- **Full Transformer:**
-  Combines encoder and decoder for tasks like translation, sequence prediction, or forecasting.

-**How It Works:**

-1. **Input Preparation:**
-   Source and target sequences are embedded and given positional information.
-2. **Encoding:**
-   The encoder processes the source sequence, building rich representations.
-3. **Decoding:**
-   The decoder generates the output sequence, one token at a time, using both its own previous outputs and the encoder’s memory.
-4. **Attention Mechanism:**
-   Allows the model to focus on relevant parts of the input when generating each output token.
-5. **Training:**
-   Uses teacher forcing: the decoder receives the true previous tokens during training.

-**Why This Matters:**

-- **From Scratch:** No external transformer libraries; all logic is implemented manually.
-- **Flexible:** Can be adapted for text, images, or climate grids.
-- **Educational:** Shows a clear understanding of transformer internals.

----